apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**This 27-inch LG OLED gaming monitor is on sale for $340 off**
+**Supreme Court strikes down Trump-era ban on rapid-fire rifle bump stocks, reopening political fight**

-You can read more about it [here](https://www.theverge.com/2024/6/14/24178351/lg-oled-27gr95qe-gaming-monitor-qhd-nordvpn-vpn-deal-sale).
+You can read more about it [here](https://apnews.com/article/supreme-court-guns-bump-stocks-b3bd1b4163d78514a6d5acc5b44c8b3d).

 ## Requirements
 - Python 3.8